 When science redefines death, what does it mean to live?

-A four-part limited series
+a premium four-part series

 Series Format: 4 × 45-min premium episodes with Episodes 1-2 able to combine into a 92-min theatrical feature for a first-window event release (“make-once / window-twice”)